 I took this picture last year on Songkhla Lake in Southern Thailand.
 The Dutch government advises against all travel to Songkhla.
 Since May 2018 I have been to Songkhla five times.
-I also travelled to the provinces Pattani, Narathiwat and Yala.
+I also traveled to the provinces Pattani, Narathiwat, and Yala.
 Here you can find the report of my trip to the Deep South of Thailand in May 2018.

 Who is responsible for the Netherlands Travel Advisory?